-Wild camping in Lofoten is an excellent solution if you want to travel on a budget.
-Norway is a very expensive country, especially when it comes to accommodation.
-In high season, i.e. in summer, the cost of hotels is extremely high.
+Wild camping in Lofoten is an excellent pick if you want to travel on a budget.
+Prices in Norway are expensive high, especially when it comes to accommodation.
+In high season, i.e. in summer, the cost of accommodation in hotels is extremely high.
 Fortunately, camping is extremely popular.

 Do you know about the Act of free access in Norway?
 The gist of it is that anyone has the right of movement on any piece of land which is not fenced off.
-So you can put a tent up in many places.
+So you can put a tent up where do you want.

 You cannot camp less than 150 meters away from a home, on roadsides and on areas in agricultural use, i.e. fields, meadows, and pastures.

-One of the key components of the Act is care for the environment, so remember this when camping!
-And don’t put up tents in fields and pastures as this will annoy not only people but also animals.
+One of the key components of the Act is care for the environment, so remember this when pitching a tent!
+And don’t put up tents in fields and pastures.
+This will annoy not only people but also animals.

-Norwegians respect everyone’s rights to the land and are very hospitable towards visitors, indeed you may be offered to join in a meal or even to stay at the house!
+Norwegians respect everyone’s land rights and are very hospitable towards visitors, indeed you may be offered to join in a meal or even to stay at the house!

 HOW TO FIND A PLACE TO WILD CAMPING IN LOFOTEN

-Since wild camping in Lofoten is so good, you should worth choosing a somewhere nice place.
-Remember, one can camp for a maximum of 2 – 3 nights in the same place, but of course, you can and you should move around.
+Since wild camping in Lofoten is so good, you should worth pick a somewhere nice place.
+Remember, you can stay in that exact same spot for a maximum of 2 – 3 nights.
 Wild camping in Lofoten is safe.

 6 BEST BEACHES FOR WILD CAMPING IN LOFOTEN